 complete list of AP Courses offered at our high schools.
 See our latest results from 2017

 The AP provides willing and academically prepared students with the opportunity to take rigorous college-level courses while still in high school, and to earn college credit, advanced placement, or both for successful performance on the AP Exams.
 Since 2012, Hawaii has received grants from the U.S. Department of Education to subsidize test fees for low-income students.
 Funding has increased year-over-year with HIDOE receiving $114,168 in 2015.

-Data from the 2016-17 Strive HI Performance System show the following two-year trends on statewide assessments:
+2016-17 Strive HI Performance System show the following two-year trends on statewide assessments:

 - Language Arts: Up 2 percentage points — 50 percent of students are meeting or exceeding the achievement standard on the Smarter Balanced Assessment